What are the impacts of Anorexia Nervosa on the body and mind?

 Women experiencing anorexia often lose their period due to malnutrition, lack of fat and general low body weight.
 Although, it’s not uncommon for someone to continue to menstruate even with a low BMI.

 The brain is also massively impacted by starvation.
 Studies have found that “Anorexia nervosa is associated with a variable, but usually significant, brain atrophy” (Brown & Mehler, 2017).
 In severe cases, it’s thought that, under MRI, the starved brain would appear similar to that of a person with Alzheimer’s.
-This decrease in gray matter may lead to slower functioning, difficulty concentrating, memory loss, ‘brain fog‘ and seizures.
+This decrease in grey matter may lead to slower functioning, difficulty concentrating, memory loss, ‘brain fog‘ and seizures.

 People struggling with anorexia tend to place high importance on things such as school and work.
 This is often due to the obsession to be perfectly created by the disorder.
 However, the physical effects of anorexia often prevent them from achieving such goals, resulting in a feeling of failure.